duykhanhtrandev/doanvien/README.md

-# CÀI ĐẶT CHƯƠNG TRÌNH
+# PROGRAMING SETTING
-## Bước 1:
+## STEP 1:
-Import Database (QLDOANVIEN.bacpac) vào Microsoft SQL.
+Import Database (QLDOANVIEN.bacpac) into your Microsoft SQL.

-## Bước 2:
+## Step 2:
-Vào file App.Config thay đổi data source thành Server name của máy đang dùng, ví dụ: "ADMIN\SQLEXPRESS01"
+Go to the App.Config files in Datalayer, ManageLayer and DLDOANVIEN to change the "data source" in the <connectionStrings> tag to the Server name of the machine in use, for example: "ADMIN\SQLEXPRESS01"

     bash
         <connectionStrings>